 Just as with personal relationships, you want your work experience to be healthy and long-lasting.
 To ensure worker retention, a company needs to have a strong and positive corporate culture.
+According to Lensa's Workplace Demands 2022 research, remote work has become the most popular desire among employees in the United States.
 For instance, CIENCE is all about transparency, data-driven decision-making, respect, growth, and fun.
 If a candidate highlights even one of these values for the perfect workplace, then it’s a match!

 7. What do you do when something doesn’t go as planned?

 Every customer or lead is unique, so it only makes sense that sales don’t always go as planned: A cold call can drift off from the direction of a calling script, an appointment can be rescheduled at the last minute, or there can be a mistake in the email sending sequence.
 A good SDR knows how to cope with unpredictable circumstances and adapt to get the best possible outcome.